 The following video was produced by 9News.
 Click on the picture below to see the video.

 This vintage wall clock made approximately in the early 1900’s needed major cleaning both inside and out.
 The movement was disassembled and cleaned, the case was cleaned and oiled.
 The bezel, face bezel, and pendulum were polished.
 The brass polishing was not to a point that it looked new.
 With all the great patina, only minor polishing was done.
 This gave the clock a nice old clean look.
 In these clocks the hinge for the glass bezel is very under designed for the weight it must support.
 This hinge was tightened and secure.

 Note in the two videos below the strong tick and pendulum movement.

 In for repair is a Seth Thomas No. 2 regulator clock.
 The customer stated it was basically a wall ornament.
 The clock has not run in a very long time.

 Upon an initial observation, it was missing the clock weight and pulley.
 Missing a key, the suspension spring was broken, and the cable was in two pieces.
 The face was pitted and chipped.
 The movement was complete but had significant pivot hole ware.
 The case was in excellent condition except for how dry and dusty it has become.
 This can be easily cleaned up and looking good.
 The glass on this clock was original.
 Lots of imperfections in the glass.
 This clock was going to be a treat to repair.
 As can see in the initial picture of the clock, a letter opener was wedged between the movement and the face.
 It is just below the 6 and above the bottom glass.
 I wonder if there is a story behind this.

 The clock movement was so dusty.
-This pictures shows the thickness level of the dust:
+The picture below shows how much dust was on the clock:

-The next two pictures are the cleanup of the pendulum bob and the adjustment (straightening) of the suspension rod:
+The next two pictures are before and after images of the pendulum bob and the adjustment (straightening) of the suspension rod: